raino01r/pydata_london_2016/README.md

 The first part of the presentation is available [here][slides].

 The second part relies on the jupyter notebook in this repo.
-You can either look at the notebook or generate the slides.
+You can view the whole notebook in [nbviewer][nbview] (although this will contain a number of cells with codes to support the actual slides).
+Otherwise, you can either look at the notebook or generate the slides.
 Running the following generates the file `pydata_presentation.slides.html`.

     $ jupyter nbconver pydata_presentation.ipynb --to slides